AdobeDocs/adobeio-console/projects.md

 ![Organization switcher on the console home screen.](images/switch-organizations.png)

-## Blank projects
+## Empty projects

-Think of a blank project as an open canvas or "blank slate" from which you can add events, runtime, plugins, APIs and more to create custom applications.
+Think of an empty project as an open canvas or "blank slate" from which you can add events, runtime, plugins, APIs and more to create custom applications.

-To get started, follow the steps provided in the guide for [creating a blank project](projects-blank.md).
+To get started, follow the steps provided in the guide for [creating an empty project](projects-empty.md).

 ## Templated projects